NERVA: Towards Reactor In-Flight Tests

 The SNPO set an objective for NERVA of 99.7 percent reliability, meaning that the engine would fail to perform as designed no more than three times in every thousand starts.
 To achieve this, Aerojet and Westinghouse estimated that they would require 6 reactors, 28 engines and 6 reactor in-flight test (RIFT) flights.
-They planned for 42 tests, considerably less than the 60 tests that the SNPO had thought might be required.
+They planned for 42 tests, considerably fewer than the 60 tests that the SNPO had thought might be required.
 Unlike other aspects of NERVA, RIFT was solely a NASA responsibility.
 NASA delegated responsibility for RIFT to Wernher von Braun's Marshall Space Flight Center (MSFC) in Huntsville, Alabama.
 Von Braun created a Nuclear Vehicle Projects Office at MSFC, headed by Colonel Scott Fellows, a USAF officer who had worked on ANP.

 At this time, NASA was engaged in planning for the lunar landing mission that Kennedy had called for.
 In the process the agency considered several booster concepts, including what became the Saturn family and the larger Nova.
 These were chemical rockets, although nuclear upper stages were also considered for Nova.
 The December 1959 Silverstein Committee had defined the configuration of the Saturn launch vehicle, including the use of liquid hydrogen as the fuel for the upper stages.

 In a 1960 paper, Schmidt proposed replacing the upper stages with nuclear NERVA stages.
 This would deliver the same performance as Nova, but for half the cost.
 He estimated the cost of putting a pound of payload into lunar orbit as $1,600 for an all-chemical Saturn, $1,100 for Nova, and $700 for a chemical-nuclear Saturn.
 MSFC issued a study contract for a RIFT with NERVA as the upper stage of a Saturn C-3, but the C-3 was replaced soon after by the more powerful C-4 and ultimately the C-5, which became the Saturn V. Only in July 1962, after much debate, did NASA finally settle on lunar orbit rendezvous, which could be performed by Saturn V, negating the need for the larger and more expensive Nova, which was abandoned.